 We Follow Strict Standards

 From start to finish, ITS Environmental Services, Inc. is a leading expert in environmental restoration and remediation in the New York and Tri State area.
 We will handle every facet of any size commercial or residential flood mitigation, mold remediation and fire & smoke damage restoration project.
-In addition to our water mitigation & drying, mold remediation & removal and fire/smoke damage restoration services, we provide emergency biohazard cleanup, disinfection for germs, viruses and bacteria, animal damage cleanup, trauma, death & crime scene cleanup, gross filth & hoarding cleanup, odor removal, asbestos and lead abatement & removal, oil, fuel & chemical spill mitigation and other environmental hazardous restoration services.
+In addition to our water mitigation & drying, mold remediation & removal and fire/smoke damage restoration services, we provide emergency biohazard cleanup, disinfection for germs, viruses and bacteria, animal damage cleanup, trauma, death & crime scene cleanup, gross filth & hoarding cleanup, odor removal, oil, fuel & chemical spill mitigation and other environmental hazardous restoration services.
 We also offer packing, moving & storage for personal property during the restoration process and rebuilds of damaged property.
 Our team has substantial training and experience, and we incorporate the most advanced mitigation techniques, equipment and methodologies to provide the highest effective restoration process.
 We follow the strict standards of the IICRC, CDC & EPA on every project.
 We are highly experienced, IICRC and CEICR Certified and fully insured.
 We offer free inspections and estimates, and we will negotiate with insurance carriers on behalf of our clients.
 Call us today 1-855-862-7474.

 Call ITS Environmental Services Today

 Over the past 10 years, ITS Environmental Services has become the leading restoration company for all types of remediation in homes and commercial properties.
 We will restore and rebuild any property back to a safe environment.
-We provide emergency service for homes and businesses damaged by flooding, fire & smoke, mold, biohazardous waste, odors, germs, viruses & bacteria, blood and bodily fluids due to crime, death & trauma related events, animal & pests, gross filth, hoarding, asbestos, lead, fuel, oil & chemical spills and other environmental hazards throughout New York, Long Island, Westchester, New Jersey and Connecticut 24 hours a day, 7 days a week.
+We provide emergency service for homes and businesses damaged by flooding, fire & smoke, mold, biohazardous waste, odors, germs, viruses & bacteria, blood and bodily fluids due to crime, death & trauma related events, animal & pests, gross filth, hoarding, fuel, oil & chemical spills and other environmental hazards throughout New York, Long Island, Westchester, New Jersey and Connecticut 24 hours a day, 7 days a week.
 If you are in need of property restoration from environmental damage, please call us today.
 We understand the challenges facing our customers when they contact us, and we will do our utmost to assist you every step of the way.
 We will perform a No-Obligation inspection and provide you with a detailed estimate of the work to be performed, and we will assist you in negotiating with your insurance carrier.
 ITS Environmental Services, Inc. is a fully insured corporation, IICRC & CEICR Certified and all of our technicians are trained and certified.
 Call us today at 1-855-862-7474.